JOSHCLUNE/LeanHammer/README.md

 If you use a version of Mathlib that differs from the most recent one, the premise selection server may have to calculate embeddings for the theorems it doesn't have.
 This can take a little while, but the server can use cached embeddings after that.
 You can test the hammer without premise selection by replacing `hammer` by `hammer {aesopPremises := 0, autoPremises := 0}` in the example above.

 You are free to try to use a version of the hammer with a nearby version of Lean and Mathlib, but there are no guarantees it will work.
 As explained below, the hammer has several dependencies, and they break often as Lean changes.
-If you add the Hammer to an existing project and don't use `lake update`, you should use `lake update LeanHammer` to fetch the hammer and Zipperposition.
+If you add the Hammer to an existing project and don't use `lake update`, you should use `lake update Hammer` to fetch the hammer and Zipperposition.
 You should also put the `Hammer` dependency before the `mathlib` dependency in `lakefile.toml` or `lakefil.lean`: Mathlib and LeanHammer share a dependency on `batteries`, and unless you favor Mathlib's version, you will end up recompiling Mathlib.

 ### Note for Macs